 Cooking Tips

 - You can prep the red cabbage ahead and keep in the refrigerator.
-But on a nutritional level, it's best to cook soon after cutting.
+Cover with wrap for up to 2 days.

 - Vegetables cook evenly when they are cut in uniform, similar sizes.
 This is a great tip to ensure a crisp-tender texture and avoid overcooking and the cabbage becoming mushy.